ashleymader/book_chart/NOTES.md

 A book has a title
 A book has author
 A book has Weeks on the list
+A book has a ranking on list
 A book has a ???fiction/nonfiction???,
 A book has a URL

+next level deeper >>
 A book has a description
 A book has a length of pages
 A book has a date of publication
 A book has a price
-A book has a URL to purchase?

 ??about the author??